Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 5.14.
 Write a program that prints all prime numbers from 1 to n 5.15.
 Write a program that prints all prime numbers from m to n (m > n) 5.16.
 Write a program that count total prime numbers from 1 to n

+5.17.
+Write a program that displays first n prime numbers.
+5.18.
+Write a program that displays first n Fibonacci 5.19.
+Write a program that displays all fibonacci numbers from 1 to n 5.20.
+Write a program that determine a number fibonacci or not